unicode-org/cldr/docs/ldml/tr35-keyboards.md

 In this way, only the `X`, `e` keys will produce `^e` with a _transform_ marker (again, any name could be used) which will cause the transform to be applied.
 One benefit is that navigating to an existing `^` in a document and adding an `e` will result in `^e`, and this output will not be affected by the transform, because there will be no marker present there (remember that markers are not stored with the document but only recorded in memory temporarily during text input).

+Please note important considerations for [Normalization and Markers](#normalization-and-markers).

 **Effect of markers on final text**

 All markers must be removed before text is returned to the application from the input context.